intercity/intercity.io/install/index.md

 ---- Done
 ```

-## Confirm Intercity is installed
+## Verifying the installation

-Point your browser to http://yourserver.com/ and the following screen
-appears.
-This means that Intercity is running and ready to be configured via
-the first-run web interface.
+Point your browser to **http://yourserver.com/** or **http://yourip/** and the following screen appears.
+This means that Intercity is running and ready to be configured via the first-run web interface.

 <img src="/images/initial-setup@2x.png" alt="Initial setup screen" class="img-responsive">

-## Next up: Setting things up
+## Next step

-Now that Intercity is running, continue to [Setting things up &rarr;](/install/setup.html).
+Now that Intercity is running, it is time to go through [the initial setup steps](/install/setup.html).
+Following these steps creates an initial user and configures sending email for notifications and password resets.